The main goal of contractor marketing online is to show you’re an expert in your field.

 1. Use Facebook lead ads

 If you want new leads to find your contracting business, Facebook lead ads are the way to go.
-These ads are designed to help you collect information from potential clients without them leaving the platform.
-This customer-centric approach makes the process seamless and increases the likelihood of getting more leads.
+These ads make the process seamless and increase the likelihood of getting more leads.

 Check out these examples of elements you can find in the best Facebook ads for contractors: